twalton83/TOP-CV/README.md

 # My.CV

-This is a React app that generates a CV for you based on your own customizations, and uses React-pdf to provide a download of this generated CV.
-Inspired by Novoresume.
+This is a React app that generates a CV for you based on your own customizations.
 To run this project, clone the repository and run `yarn start`.

 ## Icon Attribution